28 Oct 6 Useful Tips for Bloggers: Instagram Automation

 MegaFollow allows you to set comments for specific hashtags.
 The tool is super safe and easily lets you feed in a range of comments for different tags.

 5. Don’t Forget to Unfollow

-Anyway, the point is if your bot doesn’t play by the rules, you can lose your account.
-So, keep an eye on the automation tool to make sure you don’t get to that number.
+Anyway, the point is, if your bot doesn’t play by the rules, you can lose your account.
+So, keep an eye on the Instagram automation tool to make sure you don’t get to that number.
 Better yet, chose a tool that knows this and won’t get you in trouble.

 MegaFollow to the rescue again!
-The service is totally Instagram-policy-friendly and makes sure you always maintain an amazing ratio by allowing you to turn on the ‘unfollow’ option.
-I’ll let them explain what a ratio is.
+This service is totally Instagram-policy-friendly and makes sure you always maintain an amazing ratio by allowing you to turn on the ‘unfollow’ option.
+I’ll let them explain what a ‘ratio’ is.

 6. Remember to Be Human

 On a daily basis, even if you don’t turn off the automation, remember to take some time out to surf, like, comment and experience Instagram on your own*.